-Sleeping on your back with the head of your bed raised to $\geq 30$ degrees or sleeping on the non-operative side will reduce discomfort at night.
+Sleeping on your back with the head of your bed raised to ≥ 30 degrees or sleeping on the non-operative side will reduce discomfort at night.
 You may also want to take pain medication before going to sleep.

 Regarding your activity level, use common sense as your guide.
 Advance in your daily activities as tolerated.
-Painful activities are to be avoided.
+Avoid strenuous, risky or painful activities.
 Limit shoulder activities to those suggested by me or your therapist.